Manuel-3/Manuel-3.github.io/docs/custom-armor.md

 article: true
 ---

-**THIS GUIDE IS FOR FIGURA ALPHA!
-WHILE THE PRINCIPLES STILL APPLY, THE EXAMPLE CODE WILL NOT WORK FOR BETA OR NEWER VERSIONS!**

 There are several ways to make custom armor.
-Let's take a look at all of them:
+Let's take a look at a few of them:

 - Resizing/Repositioning vanilla armor
 - Custom armor using custom texture